mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-wandering.rst

 =======================================================

-This tutorial details the steps to install and run the Wandering Application with |realsense| camera input on a Clearpath Robotics Jackal robot.
+This tutorial details the steps to install and run the Wandering Application with Intel® RealSense™ camera input on a Clearpath Robotics Jackal robot.
 The Wandering Application will use the Nav2 navigation stack and the RTAB-Map SLAM application to let the Jackal robot move around and create a map of the environment.